 Reasons To Buy A Natural Gas Hot Tub:

-In recent times gas is not as expensive as it used to be and because it creates fewer BTUs it is also better for the environment.
-This means that you can choose an eco-friendly choice for less money.
+Gas is not as expensive as it used to be, and because it creates fewer BTUs it is also better for the environment.
+This means that gas heaters are an eco-friendly choice that have lower operating costs.

 Best For Cold Weather

-When trying to heat something during the winter months a gas solution can be much more cost-effective than an electrical one.
-Additionally, if your hot tub does not have great insulation or heat/cold resistance then going with gas heating will be more energy-efficient and cost you less money overall.
+When bringing your hot tub water temperature up during the winter months, gas spa heaters offer a more cost-effective solution when compared to electric spa heaters.
+Additionally, if your hot tub does not have great insulation or heat/cold resistance, then going with gas heaters will be more energy-efficient and cost you less money overall.

 If heating your hot tub was a race then gas would win every time.
 Most gas-heated hot tubs can increase in temperature by 1-2 degrees Fahrenheit each minute.
 This is a colossal contrast to the ability of an electric heater that can take an hour to do what a gas heater can do in a single minute.
 This makes it more energy-efficient since you can heat it up a few minutes before you want to use it rather than having to keep it on all day to reach the same temperature.